I only broke three plates, one frame, and a glass jar.

 *The dutch front door Mr. Nielson made and the wallpaper

-he put up 2 months after I came home from the hospital.
+he put up two months after I came home from the hospital.

-*For our last act in the home, Mr. Nielson took down the little love note
+*My bedroom, where Mr. Nielson took down the little note

 The next morning, we spent all day watching the Lord of The Rings trilogy